olmpyia/GroupProject/README.md

 ## Project Objective
 Features and Goals:

 This project will include a moveable character and obstacles to avoid.
 The moveable character will be a ball that is controlled with the commands (inster ex.
 WASD, arrow keys, mouse, etc.).
-The obstacles to be avoided are spikes, lasers, (what else...?).
+The obstacles to be avoided are spikes, lasers, (add the rest).

 ## UI and Logic Planning